 Tests for FitNesse revolves around the concept of tables.
-This is similiar to truth tables you studied in computer science.
+This is similar to truth tables you studied in computer science.

 Before writing any code, the goal is to write the requirements: that the inputs are a certain number of turns you should take, and given those turns, the message that should be coming out from the game should be the player’s won or the player’s lost, or it’s a stalemate.

 We are trying to get the truth of what our application is describing without anything else.